Hierarchy Takeover via NTLM Coercion and Relay to MSSQL

 [11:35:57] INFO ludus\sccm_naa

 As already mentioned, we’re going to be using alternate credentials, otherwise its not going to work.
-See below:

 The syntax for using alternate creds is straightforward: